-Failure to prevent network assets from having a significant negative impact on the environment.
+Failure to prevent Network assets from having a significant negative impact on the climate and environment.

-- Incident response process and robust policies and procedures in place. - Programme to reduce fluid loss and the Group's business carbon footprint and remove assets containing polychlorinated biphenyl from the network. - Investment in technology to minimise environmental incidents and 'self-heal' the network. - Asset inspection programme. - ISO14001 environmental management system in place.
+- Incident response process and robust policies and procedures in place. - Programme to reduce fluid loss and the Company's business carbon footprint and remove assets containing polychlorinated biphenyl from the Network. - Investment in technology to minimise environmental incidents and 'self-heal' the Network. - Asset inspection and maintenance programme. - Environment improvement plan and Environment Action Plan. - Path to carbon neutrality by 2040. - Waste management and habitat protection programmes. - Science-based targets approved by the Science-based Targets Initiative. - ISO14001 environmental management system in place.